UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

     - **Account type** - Choose either Standard (HDD) or Premium (SSD) storage

-    - **Source type** - Select *Snapshot* from the dropdown
+    - **Source type** - Select *Snapshot*

         - **Source snapshot** - Select the previously created snapshot

     - **Size** - This will be set to the size of the source disk that the snapshot was created from

         > [!NOTE]
-        > You can increase the size if necessary, but you will not be allowed to decrease it below the original size.
+        > You can increase the size if necessary, but you cannot decrease it below the original size.

     ![Create disk from snapshot](images/azs-browser-create-disk-from-snapshot.png)